19 Residual-diagnostics Plots

 mr_rf <- DALEX::model_performance(explain_apart_rf)

-By applying the plot() function to a “model_performance”-class object we can obtain various plots.
-The required type of the plot is specified with the help of the geom argument (see Section 15.6).
-In particular, specifying geom = "histogram" results in a histogram of residuals.
-In the code below, we apply the plot() function to the “model_performance”-class objects for the linear-regression and random forest models.
+function to the “model_performance”-class objects for the linear-regression and random forest models.
 As a result, we automatically get a single graph with the histograms of residuals for the two models.
 The resulting graph is shown in Figure 19.2

-The box-and-whisker plots of the residuals for the two models can be constructed by applying the geom = "boxplot" argument.
-The resulting graph is shown in Figure 19.3.
+The box-and-whisker plots of the residuals for the two models can be constructed by applying the geom = "boxplot"

-Function model_diagnostics() can be applied to an explainer-object to directly compute residuals.
+can be applied to an explainer-object to directly compute residuals.
 The resulting object of class “model_diagnostics” is a data frame in which the residuals and their absolute values are combined with the observed and predicted values of the dependent variable and the observed values of the explanatory variables.
 The data frame can be used to create various plots illustrating the relationship between residuals and the other variables.

-Application of the plot() function to a model_diagnostics-class object produces, by default, a scatter plot of residuals (on the vertical axis) in function of the predicted values of the dependent variable (on the horizontal axis).
-By using arguments variable and yvariable, it is possible to specify plots with other variables used for the horizontal and vertical axes, respectively.
+, it is possible to specify plots with other variables used for the horizontal and vertical axes, respectively.
 The two arguments accept, apart from the names of the explanatory variables, the following values:

-• "y" for the dependent variable,
+for the dependent variable,"y_hat"

-• "obs" for the identifiers of observations,
+for the identifiers of observations,"residuals"

-• "abs_residuals" for absolute values of residuals.
+for absolute values of residuals.

 Thus, to obtain the plot of residuals in function of the observed values of the dependent variable, as shown in Figure 19.4, the syntax presented below can be used.

 To produce Figure 19.5, we have got to use the predicted values of the dependent variable on the vertical axis.
-This is achieved by specifying the yvariable = "y_hat" argument.
-We add the diagonal reference line to the plot by using the geom_abline() function.
+This is achieved by specifying the yvariable = "y_hat"

 plot(md_rf, variable = "y", yvariable = "y_hat") +